bluebbberry/MusicRecommendationFungus/README.md

 This project realizes community-driven song-recommendation in a decentralized manner based on RDF Knowledge-Graph, Mastodon and decentralized federated learning.
 The idea: train a model on your local machine while collaborating with your friends and then use the model together through bots.

+For background-information about the project's mission statement, see the [Wiki](https://github.com/bluebbberry/MusicRecommendationFungus/wiki).

 ## Requirements

 - Python 3.8+